Introduction to Web Designer Portfolio

 8. A custom domain name and call to action

-Some people may call a custom domain name absolutely essential, and it makes sense why they would say that.
+Some people may call a custom domain name essential, and it makes sense why they would say that.
 However, you can still host your online portfolio on a non-customized domain.
-A domain name adds some autonomy and credibility to your website, though, and it comes pretty cheap too.
+A domain name adds some autonomy and credibility to your website, though, and it comes cheap too.

 9. Social Media elements